 Information published by the school can be found on the school's website.
-The website is updated regularly and contains a wealth of information for each class and the whole school; including calendar events.
+The website is updated regularly and contains information for each class and the whole school; including calendar events.
 The website should be used as the first point of contact for dates.